yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 ```

 Let's update the description of the most recent issue then pipe it to `jira
-show`, which will show us the full description unlike the short format.
+show`, which will show us the full description (unlike the short format).

 ```yetibot
 !firstjira | jira update %s -d This description was updated at `time +0` UTC | jira parse | jira show